-The X7DA8/X7DAE supports up to 32 GB fully buffered (FBD) ECC DDR2 533/667 in 8 DIMMs.
-Populating DIMM modules with a pair (or pairs) of memory modules that are of the same size and of the same type in Branch 1 and Branch 2 will result in interleaved memory.
+The X7DB8-X/X7DBE-X supports up to 16 GB (32 GB) fully buffered (FBD) ECC DDR2 667/533 in 8 DIMMs.
+Populating DIMM modules with pairs of memory modules of the same size and same type will result in Interleaved Memory which will increase memory performance.